macOS desktop · Web app · Markdown · Export anytime

 Markdown, yours forever.

 Your notes are plain markdown.
 Export one or all, anytime.
 No proprietary format.
 No lock-in.
-If you ever leave Slate, you take everything with you.
+If you ever leave Stack Slate, you take everything with you.

 Less app, more notes.